kullervo16/checklist/README.md

     - id: createDeploymentEnvironment
       # who should perform this action
       responsible: deployer
       # the action to be performed.
-You should either have an action or a subchecklist (see further)
+You should either have an action, a question or a subchecklist (see further)
       action: request the deployment environment
       # the verification to be executed when the action is performed.
 Can be a single item or a list (see next step for example)
       check: log on the deployment station